 DUET Speaker Series

-DUET is a DUE Education Talk series sponsored by the Office of the Dean for Undergraduate Education (DUE) and organized by the Teaching and Learning Laboratory.
-This monthly series emphasizes current research on learning, cognitive psychology, educational technology, educational assessment, among other areas.
+This monthly series emphasizes current research on learning, cognitive psychology, educational technology, educational assessment, among other areas in undergraduate education.
 All members of the MIT community interested in learning more about education are welcome to attend.
 DUET’s goal is to provide access to educational research that can support individual and institutional efforts to enhance residential student learning.

 If you are interested in joining the mailing list to receive email reminders about DUET and other education talks of potential interest, send an email to firstname.lastname@example.org.